Jay-Jay-Tee/medical-timeline-ai/SECURITY.md

 # Security Policy

-MediTrack-AI handles patient health data.
+MediTrack handles patient health data.
 Security vulnerabilities in this project can affect real people in meaningful ways.
 We take reports seriously and will respond promptly.

 ---